 filters, including F606W, POL0V, and POL60V.
 Because the filters are located farther from the detector windows in a converging light beam, imperfections on the filters produce an out-of-focus image at the detector, where typical mote diameters are about 350

 - 400 pixels on the WFC and about 250

 300 pixels on the HRC.
 One of these large motes can be seen on chip 2 of the WFC F606W flat in Figure 4.16

-one motor step of the nominal position.
+motor steps of the nominal position.
 This delta corresponds to a distance on the detectors of ~18 HRC pixels and ~20 WFC pixels.
-Features with sharp transmission gradients at the filter wheels cause a corresponding flat field instability, where errors are 1%
+Features with sharp transmission gradients at the filter wheels cause a corresponding flat-field instability, where errors are 1%

 3% for a few pixels near the blemishes.
 If the filter wheel lands in a different place the dust mote will move.
 Blemish mis-registration is an error in the pixel-to-pixel high frequency component of the flat fields and is not related to the low-frequency L-flat correction, which has been applied for all standard and polarizing filters.
 For details on the L-flat correction, see Section 4.4.2

 This problem was recognized and addressed before launch by a laboratory

 calibration campaign to obtain flat fields at the nominal position and at plus and minus one step for the F606W